mkantzer/mkantLogRhythm/README.md

 **NOTE: Full deployment must occur within the us-east-1 (N. Virginia) AWS region** due to resource availability.

 AWS Configuration
 * Create New VPC
-Specification:
+Specifications:
     * Use 10.0.0.0/16 for IPv4 CIDR block
     * Enable DNS hostnames
 * Create 2 New Subnets
+Specifications - Subnet 1:
     * Attach to the new VPC
     * Use 10.0.0.0/20 for IPv4 CIDR block on the first
     * Use 10.0.16.0/20 for IPv4 CIDR block on the second